-Business - Fortinet, Inc. ("Fortinet") was incorporated in Delaware in November 2000 and is a leading provider of network security appliances to enterprises, service providers and government organizations worldwide.
-Fortinet's solutions are designed to integrate multiple levels of security protection, including firewall, virtual private networking, application control, anti-malware, intrusion prevention, web filtering, vulnerability management, anti-spam, wireless controller and WAN acceleration.
+Business -Fortinet, Inc. ("Fortinet") was incorporated in Delaware in November 2000 and is a leading provider of network security appliances to enterprises, service providers and government organizations worldwide.
+Fortinet's solutions are designed to integrate multiple levels of security protection, including firewall, VPN, application control, anti-malware, intrusion prevention, web filtering, vulnerability management, anti-spam, mobile security, wireless controller and WAN acceleration.
 Our security solutions are fast, secure and designed to provide broad, rapid protection against dynamic security threats while simplifying the IT infrastructure of our end-customers worldwide.

-Basis of Presentation and Preparation -The consolidated financial statements of Fortinet and its wholly-owned subsidiaries (collectively, the "Company," "we," "us" or "our") have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP").
+Basis of Presentation and Preparation -The consolidated financial statements of Fortinet and its wholly owned subsidiaries (collectively, the "Company," "we," "us" or "our") have been prepared in accordance with generally accepted accounting principles in the U.S. ("GAAP").
 All intercompany transactions and balances have been eliminated in consolidation.

-Use of Estimates -The preparation of consolidated financial statements in accordance with GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
-Such management estimates include, but are not limited to, the best estimate of selling price for our products and services, stock-based compensation, inventory valuation and warranty reserve, fair value of assets acquired and liabilities assumed in business combinations, measurement of liabilities for uncertain tax positions and deferred tax assets, assessment of recoverability of our goodwill and other long-lived assets, sales returns reserve and allowance for doubtful accounts, restructuring charges, and other loss contingencies.
+Use of Estimates - The preparation of consolidated financial statements in accordance with GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
+Such management estimates include, but are not limited to, the BESP for our products and services, stock-based compensation, inventory valuation, fair value of assets acquired and liabilities assumed in business combinations, measurement of liabilities for uncertain tax positions and deferred tax assets, assessment of recoverability of our goodwill and other long-lived assets, sales returns reserve, restructuring expenses and other loss contingencies.
 We base our estimates on historical experience and also on assumptions that we believe are reasonable.
 Actual results could differ from those estimates.

 Concentration of Credit Risk -Financial instruments that subject us to concentrations of credit risk consist primarily of cash, cash equivalents, short-term and long-term investments and accounts receivable.
-We maintain our cash, cash equivalents and investments in fixed income securities with major financial institutions in order to limit the exposure of each investment.
-Deposits held with banks may exceed the amount of insurance provided on such deposits.
+Our cash balances are maintained as deposits with various large financial institutions in the U.S. and around the world.
+Balances in the U.S. typically exceed the amount of insurance provided on such deposits.
+We maintain our cash equivalents and investments in money market funds, commercial paper and fixed income securities with major financial institutions that our management believes are financially sound.

-Our accounts receivables are primarily derived from our channel partners in various geographical locations.
+Our accounts receivables are primarily derived from our channel partners in various geographic locations.
 We perform ongoing credit evaluations of our customers.
 We generally do not require collateral on accounts receivable and we maintain reserves for estimated potential credit losses.
-As of December 31, 2015 and December 31, 2014, one distributor, Exclusive Networks Group, accounted for 23% and 18% of total net accounts receivable, respectively.
+As of December 31, 2016, two distributors, Exclusive and Fine Tec Computer, accounted for 26% and 10% of total net accounts receivable, respectively.
+At December 31, 2015, one distributor, Exclusive, accounted for 23% of total net accounts receivable.

-During 2015, 2014 and 2013, this same distributor accounted for 18%, 15% and 12% of total revenue, respectively.
+During 2014, 2015 and 2016, Exclusive accounted for 15%, 18% and 20% of total revenue, respectively.